 JASMS is the pioneer of the only progressive education approach original to the Philippines which is known as learning to be free.
 The school combines this heritage in educational innovation with the K-12 DepEd curriculum by enriching academic classwork with vivid experiential activities in and outside the classroom and school.
 For example, students participate in nationwide programs organized by respected institutions and have technology-driven educational experiences in school.

-Faculty are encouraged to participate actively in workshops and seminars in the effective use of technology in teaching, progressive education techniques practiced in other schools, and other fields to improve the ways they can help their students become lifelong learners.
+Faculty participate actively in workshops and seminars in the effective use of technology in teaching, progressive education techniques, and other fields to improve the ways they can help their students become lifelong learners.

 The PWU School of Music, a Center of Excellence of the Commission of Higher Education, has fielded some of its best music education teachers in JASMS Manila to teach music using the Kodály method.
 The experiment proved very successful and the students have been learning musical concepts, notation, and rhythms with great joy and ease.

-JASMS Manila has a very strong extra-curricular program which has produced national champions.
+JASMS Manila has a very strong co-curricular program which has produced national champions.
 In 2015, the PWU JASMS Rondalla (est. 2007) was the National Champion of the National Music Competitions for Young Artists (NAMCYA).
-In 2014, the school produced multiple national champions in badminton at the Palarong Pambansa.
+In 2014, the school produced multiple national champions in badminton at the Palarong Pambansa, in addition to competing in sports tournaments abroad.
 Students are also active and have received foreign and local recognition in such programs as Rotary Club (Binondo)’s Interact (High School) and Early Act (Elementary School), UNESCO’s Mondialogo School Contest, YMCA’s annual student conferences, and the Children’s Museum and Library Inc.’s (CMLI’s) annual student conventions.

 The school also provides students with a choice of classes in anklung, cello, choral singing, guitar, kulintang, painting, piano, theater, storytelling through video, violin, as well as clubs in cooking, dance, handicrafts and hobbies, journalism, reading, and sports.